Energy Resources Program

 Slideshow: CO2 Fluid Flow Modeling to Derive... the Time Scales of Lateral Fluid Migration - By Lauri Burke [Adobe Flash]

 The 2007 Energy Independence and Security Act (EISA, Public Law 110–140) authorized the USGS to conduct a national assessment of geologic storage resources for CO2.
 The results of the national assessment were published in 2013 (U.S. Geological Survey Geologic Carbon Dioxide Storage Resources Assessment Team, 2013).
 The EISA also directed the USGS to evaluate the unique conditions resulting from long-term storage of CO2 in geologic reservoirs, and to estimate the potential volumes of recoverable hydrocarbons by injection and storage of anthropogenic CO2.
-To address these questions, project members plan to conduct detailed studies of natural CO2 reservoirs (those containing greater than 10 percent CO2) to determine the long-term geologic and geochemical effects of natural CO2 storage.
-The information obtained from these studies can be used to help predict the geologic and environmental effects of anthropogenic CO2 storage in geologic reservoirs.
-These studies include: 1) characterization of natural CO2 gas and reservoir rocks by geochemical and isotopic analyses to help determine the origin (mantle, thermal carbonate alteration, or other), migration pathways, and ultimate fate of the natural CO2; 2) characterization of formation water associated with natural CO2 reservoirs; and 3) geologic characterization of the CO2 reservoir rocks to determine the long-term effects of natural CO2 storage and the occurrence of CO2 leaks from the reservoir.
-Project staff will use this data to build geologic models needed to evaluate the availability and resource distribution of natural CO2 for enhanced oil recovery operations.
-To determine the need for anthropogenic CO2 for enhanced oil recovery (EOR) operations, a better understanding of the availability and resource distribution of naturally occurring CO2 is needed.
+In addition, the Helium Stewardship Act of 2013 (HSA, Public Law 113-40) directed USGS, to work with the Bureau of Land Management (BLM) and State geological surveys, to produce a national assessment of helium (He) resources and associated naturally occurring CO2.
+Naturally occurring He is used in many industrial and research applications and natural CO2 is primarily used in enhanced oil recovery operations.
+Although not part of the petroleum system, He and CO2 often occur in low-BTU (< 950 British thermal units) natural gas reservoirs.
+Hydrogen sulfide and nitrogen are other impurities often associated with low-BTU natural gas.
+To determine the need for anthropogenic CO2 for EOR operations, a better understanding of the availability and resource distribution of naturally occurring CO2 is needed.
 Likely, a mix of CO2 from both anthropogenic and natural sources will be used to recover remaining hydrocarbons.

-Resource assessments need an economic analysis of the results to help policy makers and other assessment users better understand the potential development of the resource under various economic conditions.
+Resource assessments require an economic analysis of the results to help policy makers and other assessment users better understand the potential development of the resource under various economic conditions.
 Because geologic carbon sequestration is relatively new, few studies have been conducted on the economic viability of wide-spread implementation of the technology.
 Also, previous economic assessments of enhanced oil recovery (EOR) using CO2 have focused on the economics of the recoverable hydrocarbons and have not included an assessment of the economic viability of CO2 sequestration associated with the EOR processes.
-The focus of the research will be to develop the economic models needed to evaluate: 1) the national assessment results of the U.S. Geological Survey Geologic Carbon Dioxide Storage Resources Assessment Team (2013); and 2) the potential for incremental oil recovery in oil fields in the lower 48 states that pass engineering and geologic screening criteria for CO2-EOR application.
+The focus of this research will be to 1) develop and apply the economic models to evaluate: the results of the 2013 USGS national assessment of geologic carbon dioxide storage resources; 2) develop economic models to characterize joint CO2-EOR and storage projects; and 3) apply economic models to assess economic potential for incremental oil recovery in oil fields assessed by geologists.

 Contact: Philip Freeman